-Social recognition helps employees to create a positive and measurable infrastructure within a company culture.
+Peer recognition helps employees to create a positive and measurable infrastructure within a company culture.
 To make it simple, it allows employees to celebrate success together as a community.

-Benefits of Implementing Social Recognition Programmes
+Benefits of Implementing Social Recognition Programs

-Implementing a social recognition programme can dramatically impact your organisation.
+Implementing a social recognition program can dramatically impact your organisation.
 It’s a simple and easy way to increase employee engagement, retention, and performance.
 Moreover, it can be a part of your strategy to build an awesome company culture that focuses on the entire employee experience.

 Increased Employee Engagement